anas599/Bookstore/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>
-I would like to thank Microverse for training
+I would like to show my appreciation to Zeplin Project or providing such an amazing project to learn from

 <p align="right">(<a href="#readme-top">back to top</a>)</p>